06-Write SUPER Original System

 This tutorial supports upgrading SUPER from Jetson Orin official kit and Jetson Orin SUB kit.
-After upgrading SUPER, only the pure system will be retained, and the tutorial motherboard case cannot run.
+After upgrading SUPER, only the pure system is retained, and some tutorial board cases may not run.

-The tutorial uses VMware to start the Ubuntu22.04 virtual machine as a demonstration
+The tutorial uses a VMware Ubuntu 22.04 virtual machine for demonstration.

-Use a jumper cap to short-circuit the FC REC and GND pins under the core board: the core board can be left unassembled, the picture is just for a clearer observation
+Use a jumper cap to short FC REC and GND under the core board.

 tar xf Jetson_Linux_R36.4.3_aarch64.tbz2